What is collagen and what does it do?

 Conclusion

-For more information about collagen and its many benefits, you can explore various studies and resources.
-A useful source with deeper insight into the role of collagen and other vitamins is this page on skin vitamins.
+For more information about collagen and nutrients involved in skin structure, you can explore scientific literature and educational resources.
+A useful source with additional context on collagen and vitamins can be found on this page about skin vitamins.